ISISComputingGroup/ibex_developers_manual/Deployment-on-an-Instrument-Control-PC.md

 ## Preparatory Steps for Server

 - **upgrade** Note the current version number of the instrument (Help->About)

+- **install** Check that the following hardware requirements are fullfilled:
+  - The hardware has 8GB of memeory.
+  - The hardware has at least 30GB of free disk space.

 - **upgrade** Take screenshots of running instrument.
 This ensures it is restarted as it was found and enables you easily to spot changes in config.
 Items to include:
     1. blocks